 I’m watching old movies again.

-If you want a dose of patriotism and see how Hollywood was supporting our troops overseas, check out movies like Thirty Seconds Over Tokyo, Watch On The Rhine, Gung Ho, Hollywood Canteen, Action in the North Atlantic and Air Force.
-And that’s just the tip of the cinematic iceberg.
+I confess to having an affinity for the ones that were made as the Second World War was still being fought; that period when Americans made no bones about coming together to support the war effort.
+If you want a dose of patriotism and get a raw taste of how Hollywood was behind the war effort and our troops overseas, check out movies like Bataan, Thirty Seconds Over Tokyo, Casablanca, Gung Ho, Hollywood Canteen, Action in the North Atlantic or God Is My Co-Pilot.
+And that’s just the tip of the cinematic duffel bag.

-A favorite for me in the flag-waving propaganda genre is the 1942 movie Private Buckaroo, with Harry James, the Andrews Sisters, and pre-Stooge Shemp Howard.
-A comedy, it was made to boost the morale of Americans, especially those lining up to enlist, coming out just a few months after Pearl Harbor.
+One such in the flag-waving propaganda genre is the 1942 B-movie Private Buckaroo, with Harry James, the Andrews Sisters, and pre-Stooge Shemp Howard.
+A comedy with lots of singing and jumpin’ and jivin’, it was produced to boost the morale of Americans, especially those lining up to enlist, being released just a few months after Pearl Harbor.

-Granted, some of the songs and dialogue in those films may be cringe-worthy to most people today, but trying to judge a movie some 70-odd years later, using today’s inoffensive correctness as an assessment is like trying to compare a B-17 with the space shuttle.
+Granted, some of the appellations for our enemies in those films are no doubt cringe-worthy to us today, but judging a movie’s dialogue some 80-odd years later, using today’s inoffensive correctness as an assessment, is like trying to compare a Model T to a self-driving Tesla.
+Looking back, in times of war, we have unabashedly used derogatory slurs for the enemy (who may be shooting or shelling you) as opposed to the non-combatant citizenry of that country.
 It’s the way it was, and I doubt if those attitudes will ever change.